 Treating this disease is no simple matter it is dependent on early diagnosis plus applying the correct chemistry; multiple applications are the focus in a successful treatment program.
 Methods focus on either stem injection or Airblast as the means of delivery; both have proven to be very successful in suppressing and curing this disorder.

-Successful control relies on using the correct chemistry ratio of solutes too penetrate the leaf and stem tissue, active ingredients all have high systemicity within plant tissue, active components need to exhibit either phloem or xylem mobility.
+Successful control relies on using the correct chemistry ratio of solutes to penetrate the leaf and stem tissue.
+Active ingredients all have high systemicity within plant tissue, active components need to exhibit either phloem or xylem mobility.